-- 91. Equity risk exists for assets and liabilities whose values are sensitive to changes in equity prices.
-It also applies to other financial assets which are not covered under any of the other market risks. - 92.
-The capital requirement for equity risk is determined by applying the stresses as determined in accordance with Schedule 10.
+- (1) Equity risk exists for assets and liabilities whose values are sensitive to changes in equity prices.
+It also applies to other financial assets which are not covered under any of the other market risks. - (2) The capital requirement for equity risk is determined by applying the stresses as determined in accordance with Schedule 9. - 4.3.9 Market risk capital property risk capital - (1) Property risk exists for assets and liabilities whose values are sensitive to changes in real estate prices. - (2) The capital requirement for property risk is determined by applying the stresses as determined in accordance with Schedule 9.